St. William of Bourges

 Before his death, he had been making plans to visit the Albigensians as part of his missionary work.
 In his will, he asked that his body be buried in ashes while wearing his hair shirt.
 His remains are currently interred in the Basilica reliquary chapel.

-Pope Honorius III declared the canonization of Saint William on the 17th of May, 1218.
+Pope Honorius III declared the canonization of Saint William on May 17, 1218.

 The feast of Saint William is celebrated on the 10th of January.